danbev/learning-ai/notes/clip.md

 1. Image encoder
 This part produces image embeddings like patch embeddings from a ViT I think, like the last layer of a ViT model inference.
 But it does not have to use ViT and a CNN could be used as well.
+The embeddings can be thought of as simliar to token embeddings but there is no lookup of the id of a token in a vocabulary, instead the embeddings use the raw pixel values of the image.

 2. Text encoder
 This part produces text embeddings from a transformer model designed for NLP.